 To all but the church of Smyrna, Christ mentions His Return, and as we just said, they became martyrs for Christ, so there was no need to mention it to them.
 However, those that teach and preach from Revelation have made these warnings to mean something other than what they were meant to say.
 The total lack of knowledge of the Feasts of the Lord has a lot to do with this, plus the fact the modern translations have changed the words and the messages they were meant to give.
 In the end, you are misled and given a wrong understanding of the warnings to the churches.

 To make a bad situation worse, many preachers and teachers today teach that these seven churches do not speak to future church ages.
 Of course, no one would want to teach these represent church ages because we as members of the church of Laodicea would have to take a look at ourselves and admit that we have fallen far short of what Christ expects of us.
 Then we would have to own up to the idea that because of this, Christ will not have us to be part of His Body.
 That is what the letter to the church of Laodicea, the church of today, is saying.
 It is this church we want to take a look at because the message it contains applies to us, the church of today.
-We write with much hope that this will open the eyes of some and maybe even entice some to get out the Word of God and start studying, instead of relying on the words of other men.
+This is written with much hope this will open the eyes of some and maybe even entice some to get out the Word of God and start studying, instead of relying on the words of other men.
 It is good to trust, but blind trust can get you in a lot of trouble.
-It was Ronald Regan that said, trust but verify.
+It was Ronald Regan that said, “trust but verify.”
 The truth fears no questions.
 So let’s take a look at what our Lord had to say to us in the letter to the Church of Laodicea.